Export Documentation Software - Just Trade

 The consignor (shipper or seller) should normally provide a packing list to accompany the transport document.
 It is desirable to use a UN aligned document resembling an invoice but giving more room to give details of the goods instead of prices: shipping marks on cases, number and kinds of package (drums, cylinders, carton etc.), contents, dimensions (cube) in metric units, gross and usually net weight in kg and totals.

 A packing list is important for the carrier in the compiling a cargo manifest, for customs in locating items and for telling the consignee what is in each package.
 If there is an accident or theft, reference to a packing list shows what has been lost or damaged.
-In the EU invoices need no longer travel with goods, so the packing list may be the only document which a lorry driver has to show what is in his vehicle.

 Just Trade - Documents users may organise packing items – with drag and drop and packing allocator – according to how the goods are finally packed, making it easier for customs should they wish to locate a particular package.
 There have been examples of where all cartons in an entire shipment have been opened.